KSP-KOS/KOS/doc/source/tutorials/designpatterns.rst

 2. Minimize Trigger Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a lot of power in developing multi-level LOCK variables in combination with WHEN/THEN triggers.
-However, it can be easy to hit kOS's hard limit in the number of operations allowed for trigger checking.
-This will happen when several WHEN/THEN triggers are dependent on the same complex LOCK variable.
-This results in the LOCK variable being calculated multiple times every update.
-If the LOCK is deep enough, the calculations become too expensive to do and kOS stops executing and complains.
+However, be careful when using deeply nested LOCK expressions or triggers in conjunction with the LOCK STEERING or LOCK THROTTLE commands.
+The more code you have being executed inside of such triggers, the more time they are stealing away from your mainline program, as the kOS computer wants to run these trigger statements again and again each *physics tick* if it can.

 With this in mind, consider an extension of the example script in the previous section.
 This time, the g-force setpoint changes as the rocket climbs through 10km, 20km and 30km: